peterachten/common-problems/rule-does-not-match.md

 # Runtime error, rule '&#8230;' in module '&#8230;' does not match

-Keywords: runtime error, rule does not match, rule % does not match, rule % in module % does not match
+Keywords: runtime error; rule does not match; rule % does not match; rule % in module % does not match

 This happens when you evaluate the undefined part of a partial function.
 In particular, this happens when you have a function of which the patterns are